Strangulation

 Choking, suffocation and strangulation are very dangerous actions and have resulted in many deaths in Tasmania and across Australia.

-The law has been changed to make sure everyone in Tasmania is aware of how serious this behavior is and to punish people if they commit the offence.
+The law has been changed to make sure everyone in Tasmania is aware of how serious this behaviour is and to punish people if they commit the offence.

 What should I do if I have experienced strangulation?